top of page

 Name of fruit to be stated

-Exhibits shown in classes 31-36 to be displayed on paper plates or vases, as supplied by the Horticultural subcommittee at the time of exhibit staging.
+Exhibits marked with a * to be displayed on paper plates or vases, as supplied at the time of exhibit staging.
 Where necessary, sand will also be supplied.

 Home Grown Vegetables